egoist/dom-dom/README.md

 ## About

-This is not yet another minimalistic React implementation, the main use case is to create actual dom with a single function and JSX directly, so there's no component system at all.
+This is not yet another minimalistic React implementation, the main use case is to create actual dom with a single function and JSX directly, but there're opt-in component lifecycle hooks.

 ## Features